siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 005 Divergence-Free Flow.md

 In empty space, a source-free transport cannot begin or end at an isolated point.
 If energy leaves one small region, it must pass into another neighboring one.
-Looked at as a whole, the transport forms connected lines of passage rather than disconnected starts and stops.
+Looked at as a whole, the transport forms closed loops rather than disconnected starts and stops.

 This is the geometric content of calling the flow divergence-free.
 Source-free transport, understood as a complete pattern, has no primitive endpoints.
 Local